TessorNetwork/nebula/x/leverage/README.md

 ## Abstract

-This document specifies the `x/leverage` module of the Umee chain.
+This document specifies the `x/leverage` module of the Nebula chain.

 The leverage module allows users to supply and borrow assets, and implements various features to support this, such as a token accept-list, a dynamic interest rate module, incentivized liquidation of undercollateralized debt, and automatic reserve-based repayment of bad debt.